Gypsy Woman (Crystal Waters song): Chart performance

 "Gypsy Woman" peaked at number eight on the US Billboard Hot 100 and topped the Billboard Dance Club Play chart.
 In the United Kingdom, "Gypsy Woman" debuted at number three on the UK Singles Chart on May 12, 1991.
 The following week, the song peaked at number two, becoming Waters' highest-charting song in Britain.
 It also peaked atop the UK Dance Singles Chart.
 Retitled "Gypsy Woman (La Da Dee)", the song was the highest-debuting single for a new act on the UK Singles Chart at that time.
 Its debut at number three on the chart was later eclipsed by Gabrielle's "Dreams" entering at number two in June 1993, then by Whigfield's "Saturday Night" debuting at the top of the chart in September 1994.

 In the rest of Europe, "Gypsy Woman" peaked at number one in Belgium, Italy, the Netherlands, Spain and Switzerland.
 It entered the top 10 of the charts in Austria, Denmark, Finland, Germany, Ireland, Luxembourg, Portugal and Sweden.
+In West Asia, the song became a top-20 hit in Israel, peaking at number 12 on June 16, 1991.
 "Gypsy Woman" was awarded with a platinum record in the United Kingdom for 600,000 singles sold and streamed, as well as a gold record in the United States after 500,000 units were shipped.